What is Carjacking

 Carjacking is the taking of a motor vehicle by force, violence, or intimidation from the driver.

-Carjacking usually occurs in the process or in the commission of another crime.
+Carjacking usually occurs in the process or during the commission of another crime.

 For example, stealing a parked car is completely different from carjacking since there is a person involved in carjacking and only an object is involved in stealing a car.